nkumar248/digital_reverb/README.md

 [TODO]

-### Glitch example
+### Glitch Example
 Reverb size modulation during audio playback causes audible glitches.

 https://github.com/user-attachments/assets/49df506e-d5ab-418a-9e3a-f1bea5bb03ea

-## Evaluation and Improvements
+## Summary
 This was my first attempt at writing an audio effect in general and it was a big learning experience.
-Key learnings included digital reverb concepts and design choices, digital audio processing, C++ programming, and hands-on "hardware construction" (pcb soldering).
+The key learnings include (in no particular order):
+- Digital audio processing
+- Digital reverb concepts and design choices (e.g. feedback delay network vs convolution reverb)
+- Matlab simulation
+- C++ programming
+- Hands-on "hardware construction" (pcb soldering)

 The results sound good in my opinion, especially considering that the architecture is fairly simple.
-Even the reverb tails sound pretty good after increasing the parallel FBC bank to 8 units.
+Even the reverb tails sound pretty good after increasing the parallel FBC bank size to 8 units.

 Above is an example of how the MCU produces audible glitches when the reverb size is modulated during audio playback.
 This happens because the internal buffers' maximum read/write index (the actual data structures are fixed-size) are changed during playback and this causes abrupt changes in the signals read from the different buffers which in turn causes audible glitches.
 I implemented smoothing (the buffers' maximum read/write indices are adapted gradually upon user input) but this did not solve the problem.
-From experience with professional digital plugins I know that those have these audible glitches too so it may not be a fully solvable problem.
+From experience with professional reverb plugins in DAWs I know that those have these audible glitches too so it may not be a fully solvable problem.

 Inspired by building this reverb I want to next either build a different audio effect (e.g. distortion), a synthesizer, or a different reverb (e.g. a convolution reverb).